 The realization that you have to stop doing things you like your own way.
 For eg. Stop day drinking (just for the sake of it 😉

 Stop wearing what you want because ‘it doesn’t deem fit for the job you are at.’

 As you get done with week 1, you realize that it is so easy to start thinking about all the exhilaration that comes with the idea of working with the firm of your dreams is rather deranged.

 Some Random Philosophy

 You get a break for 30 days out of which one usually interns for 21 days.
 Corrections.
 This holiday-spoiler is not supposed to be called a break.
-No offense.
+No offence.

 All you have left to do after that break is – College, Assignments, Impositions, Mid-semester tests, Submissions, End-Semester exams, Death.

 So you decide to live the few days of life you have.
 There is no insufficiency of the ideas you have, in assorted ways you can enjoy the holidays.
 Pro tip: Do not tell your parents that you are not going to the place you are leaving for telling them about.

 My personal favourite is going to the eateries around the town and having a taste of as many dishes as possible.
 Food is love.